-Many of London’s finest examples of postmodern architecture have recently received listed status, finally getting the recognition they deserve.
+Many of London’s finest examples of Postmodern architecture are finally getting the recognition they deserve.
 Post Modern Buildings in Britain celebrates these key landmarks, which range from the SIS Building made famous by James Bond, to No 1 Poultry, which became England’s youngest listed building.
-Here are the top 10 you have to see in London.
+Here are the capital’s most iconic ‘PoMo’ buildings.

 These posh-looking loos were done on a pretty tight budget with the help of the local residents – Piers Gough designed the unusual structure, featuring turquoise-glazed bricks, which would usually be seen on the inside of a public convenience rather than the outside, and dancing ‘ladies’ and ‘gents’ figures that reference the local Notting Hill Carnival.
 A florist’s kiosk was incorporated into the design to offset the cost of a lavatory attendant and the Pembridge Association charity group raised funds to donate a bespoke clock, bench and lamp post.

 Stewart Street, Tower Hamlets, John Outram Associates

 This Grade II*-listed building represents a funeral pyre floating on the River Nile, symbolising the ‘river of life’ (a recurring theme in John Outram’s architecture) and references the structure’s function as a pumping station for the Thames.
 Outram, who is known for his use of bold colours and ancient references, was commissioned to design a building that could be left unattended for a century, without the need for maintenance.
 His aim was to create an attractive-looking facade that would disguise the inner workings of the station – the giant columns cleverly conceal ventilation ducts, decorated with primary-coloured Corinthian capitals, while the central ‘Cyclopean’ eye is actually a fan that prevents the build up of methane gas.